YaroslavBIG/rsschool-cv/cv.md

 ---

 ## Summary
-_My goal is to study modern FrontEnd technologies and get an interesting profession!_
+_Hard-working computer science specialist.
+Seeking to use proven skills in leadership, debugging, and coding to meet business needs.
+My goal is to study modern front end development technologies and get an interesting profession!_

 ---